longhorn/website/content/docs/1.6.0/best-practices.md

 We recommend setting the CPU request for Longhorn instance manager pods.

+### V1 Data Engine

-The `Guaranteed Instance Manager CPU` setting allows you to reserve a percentage of a node's total allocatable CPU for all instance manager pods.
+The `Guaranteed Instance Manager CPU` setting allows you to reserve a percentage of the total allocatable CPU resources on each node for each instance manager pod when the V1 Data Engine is enabled.
+The default value is 12.

 You can also set a specific milli CPU value for instance manager pods on a particular node by updating the node's `Instance Manager CPU Request` field.

 > **Note:** This field will overwrite the above setting for the specified node.

 Refer to [Guaranteed Instance Manager CPU](../references/settings/#guaranteed-instance-manager-cpu) for more details.

+### V2 Data Engine

+The `Guaranteed Instance Manager CPU for V2 Data Engine` setting allows you to reserve a specific number of millicpus on each node for each instance manager pod when the V2 Data Engine is enabled.
+By default, the Storage Performance Development Kit (SPDK) target daemon within each instance manager pod uses 1 CPU core.
+Configuring a minimum CPU usage value is essential for maintaining engine and replica stability, especially during periods of high node workload.
+The default value is 1250.

 ## StorageClass